juaneacha/whats-with-a-broken-car/README.md

-# What’s With A Broken Car?: Improving New Car Buying Sentiment
+# What’s With A Broken Car?: Decreasing the number of complaints from new car buyers

 # Introduction
-Reliability is one of the main factors one takes into account when buying a new car.
-However, what makes a new car reliable?
-Exploring the complains sent to National Highway Traffic Safety Administration (NHTSA) can glean answers to this question
+The National Highway Traffic Safety Administration (NHTSA) has been collecting customer complaints for decades.
+In fact, the highest number of complaints they have received has been made in the last 10 years.
+This can be due to several different reasons including the expansion of the car market, higher vehicle complexity, better outlets of communication for customers, and so on.
+This project aims to find the reasons behind those complaints and to come up with ways to reduce it.

 **Concepts Applied**
 - Data preprocessing in R